tramitit/guides/en/croatia/stay_registration_upon_entering_the_country.md

 categories:
 - Croatia
 date: '2024-06-08'
-description: Learn about the legal requirement for non-EU citizens to register their stay in Croatia, important documents needed, and the process to follow to avoid fines.
+description: 'Learn how to register your stay in Croatia: required documents, procedure, and responsibilities to avoid fines.
+A must-read for non-EU visitors.'
 draft: false
-meta_title: 'Stay Registration in Croatia: Requirements and Procedures'
+meta_title: 'Croatia Stay Registration Guide: Documents and Procedure'
-title: 'Stay Registration in Croatia: Requirements and Procedures'
+title: 'Croatia Stay Registration Guide: Documents and Procedure'
 translationKey: croatia-stay_registration_upon_entering_the_country
 ---

 ## Description
 ### What is it?